Biology Week 2017: UK's favourite tree species

-This Biology Week, we are launching a poll to invite the public to vote for their favourite UK tree species.
+For Biology Week 2017, we invited the public to vote for their favourite UK tree species.
 We want to highlight the importance of trees in the UK and raise awareness of their conservation needs.

 Trees play a huge role in our culture, economy and environment.
 They provide us with clean air, building materials, food and fuel, and are home to a wide range of wildlife, from insects to mammals.
 Our urban trees brighten up our cities, whilst our woodlands form a beautiful and relaxing environment.